reergymerej/whatsupdoc/README.md

 <a name="param"></a>
 **@param**

-A parameter passed to the function.
+A parameter passed to the function.  *See above for options.*

 <a name="return"></a>
 **@return**

-The value returned from the function.
+The value returned from the function.  *See above for options.*

 ---